elindalenback/brainbox/TESTING.md

 ## Validator Testing

 ### ESLint
 Eslint has been installed and configured.
-All code passes without errors.
-The only error logged is related to the Import.
+All code passes without any errors that affect the functionallity.
+The errors loged are related to react/prop-types.

 ### CSS
 No errors were found when passing my CSS file through the official [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)